dougransom/vix_utils/README.md

 You will need a Python 3.9 or later instalation.

 ### Install from the Python Packaging Index

-From an elevated command prompt, install using pip from [The Python Package Index ](https://www.pypi.org):
+Install using pip from [The Python Package Index ](https://www.pypi.org):

-`pip install vix_utils"
+`pip install vix_utils`

 ### Installing after cloning the Git Repository

-From an elevated command prompt,
-`flit install --symlink` will create the command line program in your python Scripts directory and symlink the appropriate files in SitePackages to your repository.
+`pip install -e .[dev,test]` will create the command line program in your python Scripts directory and symlink the appropriate files in SitePackages to your repository.

 ## Example